Gyrotropic Magnetic Effect in Black Phosphorus Irradiated with Bicircular Light

-Since spatial and magnetic symmetries strongly depend on the polarization state $\alpha$ of trefoil BCL, thus it can serve as a knob to dynamically control the energy separation between this pair of Weyl nodes.
-Figure~\ref{FIG4}(a) exhibits clearly the $\alpha$ influence on the energy difference of Weyl nodes.
-Notably, the BCL-induced two Weyl nodes connected by $TM_x$ symmetry have the degenerate energy when $\alpha$ equals 0 or $\pi$.
-For all other values of $\alpha$, $TM_x$ symmetry is not preserved, thus lifting the energy degeneracy of the Weyl nodes with opposite chirality.
-This BCL-driven symmetry modulation in BP is explicitly described in the previous low-energy effective model.
-More importantly, the energy difference of Weyl nodes directly reflects the degree of $P$-symmetry breaking.
-Owing to GME, one can precisely manipulate the gyrotropic current by applying a slowly oscillating magnetic field.
-To numerically simulate the BCL-driven current, we fix the magnetic field in $z$ direction with amplitude of 3 T. As shown in Fig.~\ref{FIG4}(b), the current can be modulated by manipulating the polarization state and amplitude of trefoil BCL, thus achieving a continuous, wide-range, and switchable control of gyrotropic current in BP.
-Furthermore, the current in BCL-driven BP is predicted to lie within an experimentally accessible $\mu$A/$\mu$m$^2$ range when the light intensity $eA_0/\hbar = 0.01$ \AA$^{-1}$ and polarization state $\alpha = \pi/2$, which is three orders of magnitude larger than that predicted in Cd$_3$As$_2$~\cite{PhysRevLett.128.066602}.
+Furthermore, as shown in Fig.~\ref{FIG2}h, the energy shift of the Weyl nodes depends sensitively on the polarization parameter $\alpha$.
+Specifically, the two BCL-induced Weyl nodes connected by $\mathcal{M}_x\mathcal{T}$ symmetry remain energetically degenerate at $\alpha = 0$ or $\pi$.
+For other values of $\alpha$, however, $\mathcal{M}_x\mathcal{T}$ symmetry is broken, lifting the degeneracy between the oppositely chiral Weyl nodes, which is consistent with the previous low-energy effective model.
+This controllability enables the manipulation of a gyrotropic current by applying a slowly oscillating magnetic field.
+As demonstrated in Fig.~\ref{FIG2}i, both the polarization and amplitude of the trefoil BCL can continuously modulate this current, offering wide-range and switchable control in compressed BP.
+Notably, under a light intensity of $eA_0/\hbar = 0.01$~\AA$^{-1}$, the current reaches experimentally accessible magnitudes on the order of $\mu$A/$\mu$m$^2$.
+Different from BCL-irradiated Dirac semimetals~\cite{PhysRevLett.128.066602}, the energy separation of paired Weyl nodes in the NLSM is dominated by its intrinsic non-flat dispersion, resulting from crystal anisotropy and the lack of particle-hole symmetry.
+This crucial feature leads to a significantly enhanced gyrotropic current in compressed BP, three orders of magnitude larger than that predicted in the Dirac semimetal Cd$_3$As$_2$~\cite{PhysRevLett.128.066602}.